TS

 TS3 = @TS('HOUR')

-Time series TS3 gives an empty time series (NaN) with hourly resolution.
+Time series TS3 gives an empty time series (NaN) with hourly resolution and values for the requested time period.

 TS4 = @TS('HOUR',0)

-Time series TS4 gives a time series with 0 in all of the hours.
+Time series TS4 gives a time series with 0 in all hours for the requested time period.